qwermish/FlaskForm/README.md

 ## Contents

-The Flask code is contained in app.py and forms.py.
-Procfile, requirements.txt, and runtime.txt are configuration files for the purposes of making the code run on Heroku.
+The Flask code is contained in `app.py` and `forms.py`. `Procfile`, `requirements.txt`, and `runtime.txt` are configuration files for the purposes of making the code run on Heroku.

-The templates folder contains the HTML templates for the main page (index2.html) and the page that displays the histogram (images.html).
+The templates folder contains the HTML templates for the main page (`index2.html`) and the page that displays the histogram (`images.html`).

 ## Main Resources Used
 - [http://blog.sahildiwan.com/posts/flask-and-postgresql-app-deployed-on-heroku/](http://blog.sahildiwan.com/posts/flask-and-postgresql-app-deployed-on-heroku/)